 I’m not sure if I ever actually believed in Santa Claus, but at a very early age I decided to take a stand!
 I proclaimed that I knew, beyond the shadow of a doubt that there was no such thing as Santa Claus!
 Now my brother Mark had a very straightforward way about him.
 A way that I found to be amazingly effective.
 He simply said, “well, if there is no such thing as Santa Claus, I guess there is no reason for you to be getting any gifts anymore”.
 Wow, problem solved!
 I just got a complete lesson in how to work in politics.
 I still didn’t believe in Santa Claus, but by golly, I had both ores in the water now!
 “I just love old St. Nick, yes siree”, at least until Christmas is over.
 I did appreciate Mark’s succinct directness.
 When others were tasked with getting me to eat something that I didn’t like, they would try reverse psychology, advanced child neurodevelopment theory, etc. Mark would just take a large spoonful of mashed potatoes and say “See these potatoes?
 They are going in your face.
 You can open your mouth if you want to, your choice”.

 Our Christmas Holiday season was steeped in old tradition that was not going to be tinkered with; no one wanted to.
-It felt as if it went all the way back to old Germany.
 We had antique hand carved, dark wooden figurines depicting old German holiday scenes.
 No Santa Claus.
 It was very traditional.

 One of the biggest steps towards Christmas was getting the tree.
 This was an all day affair.
 We would drive down to a private farm in the woods of Pevely, Missouri in mid December with our family friends, the Hippes.